Benkol003/Third-Year-Notes/COMP37212 Computer Vision/Week 7 & 8 Stereo imagery, epipolar geometry.md

 we minimise $||A\hat{h}||^2$ i.e. to get the least amount of residuals

-after expanding this its in the form of an Eigendecomposition problem. see https://en.wikipedia.org/wiki/Linear_least_squares (idk why its Eigendecomposition)
+after expanding this its in the form of an Eigendecomposition (hello darkness my old friend) problem . see https://en.wikipedia.org/wiki/Linear_least_squares (idk why its eigendecomposition)

-how do we do this for multiple sets of paired features? **direct linear transform**. https://en.wikipedia.org/wiki/Direct_linear_transformation
+how do we do this for multiple sets of paired features? **direct linear transform**?. https://en.wikipedia.org/wiki/Direct_linear_transformation